What is Dip Molding

 KEP Dip Molding

-KEP follows cGMP and uses its ISO 13485:2016 quality management system to ensure total quality for all our products.
-Our raw materials, production machinery, and gauges are all strictly tested, monitored, calibrated, and maintained at every step of the manufacturing process.
-We also ensure our dip molded parts meet FDA guidelines and requirements set by the FDA for Medical Devices.
+At KEP, we have over 60 years manufacturing top-quality dip molded rubber products.
+We use our ISO 13485:2016 quality management system to ensure total quality for all our products.
+Our raw materials, production machinery, and gauges are all strictly tested, monitored, calibrated, and maintained at every step of the dip molding process.

 Have specific questions about our dip molding process, or ready to get started on your dip molded part or product?
 Our experts are happy to help – Reach out to KEP today!